chisumo2016/docker-kubernetes/DOCKER INTRODUCTION.md

 ## IMAGES
     - What is an image ?
+        - is made up of a collection of files that bundle together all the esssentials - Such as Innstallations , Application code and Dependenccies .
         - is the snapshot of a container
         - Like blueprints for containers
              - Runtime environment